-Real life family picnics are not like this at all!
-I’m lucky if my kids wipe their hands before reaching for the food!
+But, spoiler… real life family picnics are not like this at all!
+I’m lucky if my kids even wipe their hands before reaching for the food!
 And no golden fields for us.
-We’ll likely be sitting at a bird-poop covered picnic table.
-Eating crackers out of a box.
-Scooping cigarette butts out of my toddler’s mouth.
-Listening to my 5 year old cry because her brother touched her elbow.
+We’ll likely be sitting at a bird-poop covered picnic table, eating crackers out of a box, scooping rocks out of my toddler’s mouth, and listening to my 5 year old cry because her brother touched her elbow.